Azure-Samples/azure-sql-library-app-blazor/README.md

 This task builds the SQL Database project.
 It runs the command `dotnet build` in the `database/Library` directory of your workspace.

+This task is not required to run the application, but it is useful to verify the database schema.
+You can use this SQL Database project to make changes to the database schema and deploy it to the SQL Server container.

+##### Trust HTTPS certificate for Blazor project

+This task trusts the HTTPS certificate for the Blazor project.
+It runs the command `dotnet dev-certs https --trust` in the `app/BlazorLibrary` directory of your workspace.

 ##### Build Blazor project

 This task builds the Blazor project.
 It runs the command `dotnet build` in the `app/BlazorLibrary` directory of your workspace.

-##### Trust HTTPS certificate for Blazor project

-This task trusts the HTTPS certificate for the Blazor project.
-It runs the command `dotnet dev-certs https --trust` in the `app/BlazorLibrary` directory of your workspace.

 ##### Run Blazor project

 This task runs the Blazor project.
 It runs the command `dotnet watch run` in the `app/BlazorLibrary` directory of your workspace.

-##### Execute SQL Query

-This task opens the `verifyDatabase.sql` file in your workspace and executes the SQL query in it.
-It uses the `ms-mssql.mssql` extension to execute the query.
-This task is part of the build group and is the default task that runs when you run the build task group.

 #### Changing the sa password